A world leader in organ preservation

 of global demand is met.

-Utilization rates of available organs
+Utilization rates of donated organs

 After a donor has been identified and accepted, the organs are offered to transplant clinics.
 Unfortunately, it is rare for all donated organs to be recovered for transplantation.